Russia jails opposition figure for criticizing its military

 Yashin in court insisted that the charges against him were “politically motivated from the first to the very last page.”

 “Don’t be afraid of these scoundrels!
-Russia will be free!” he told a crowd of journalists and supporters in the courtroom after hearing the judge’s ruling.
+Russia will be free!” he told journalists and supporters in the courtroom after hearing the judge’s ruling.

 The Kremlin has cracked down hard on people who criticize what Russia calls its “special military operation” in Ukraine.
 Vladimir Kara-Muza, a well-known opposition figure, was arrested in April and charged under the same law as Yashin.